revilowaldow/BITC/Sessions/2025/08 10 - Session 50.md

 Offered levels in Hive Warlock; including retraining

-Remain in the cavern beneath the harbour for a few hours
+Remain in the cavern beneath the harbour for a few hours to consider

 <hr>

+Aru and Vrin making in the smithy with Wailer materials